-Whether you're the type who enjoys doing games on-screen or you'd rather print something out and take it to the porch, you’ll get both here.
+Whether you enjoy playing games on-screen or prefer a paper version you can take out to the porch, you’ll get both options here.

-If you’re over 55 and looking for an enjoyable mental workout, this spring trivia true or false game is designed for older adults who enjoy learning, memory challenges, and light competition.
+If you’re over 55 and looking for a fun mental workout, this spring trivia true or false game is designed for older adults who enjoy learning, memory challenges, and light competition.

-You can do the quiz solo or with friends, and there’s an answer under each question for easy checking.
-No need to rush - just read each statement and decide: is it true, or is it false?
+No need to rush.
+Read each statement and decide: is it true, or is it false?

 1. The spring equinox always falls on March 21.